 Although the orchestra (true to its name) officially considers the music of the second half of the 18th century to be its core repertoire, it does not necessarily treat this as an iron-clad rule.
 At Müpa Budapest's Early Music Festival, for example, they will play several instrumental pieces of remarkable beauty by Bach, the master who embodies the Baroque period.

-The concert will be preceded, at 6 pm, by an introductory presentation by Dr. Salamon Kamp entitled Prelude, which will be open to anyone holding a ticket for the performance.
+The concert will be preceded, at 6 pm, by an introductory presentation by Dr. Salamon Kamp entitled Prelude in the Auditorium, which will be open to anyone holding a ticket for the performance.

 Presented by: Müpa Budapest